phetsims/soccer-common/doc/implementation-notes.md

   simulation.
 We use `isActiveProperty` flags or other phase Property flags to indicate whether they appear in the sim and participate in the model.
 - **Listeners**: All uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.
-- **dispose**: A lint rule prevents the usage of the term dispose in this repo, disposal is not supported and should not be used.
+- **dispose**: A lint rule prevents the usage of the term dispose in this repo, and classes are marked as `isDisposable: false`.
+Disposal is not supported and should not be used.

 ### Main Architecture & Scenes